She is an advocate for technology policy that protects human rights.

 As a Senior Associate at Human Rights Watch, Marta managed advocacy and research projects for both the Arms Division and Refugee Rights Program.
 She coordinated outreach to governments and NGO partners and supported operations for an international team.

-Her research focused on civilian protections in conflict zones: documenting global refugee policy and the harms caused by weapons of humanitarian concern.
+Her research focused on civilian protection in conflict zones: documenting global refugee policies and the harms caused by weapons of humanitarian concern.
 She uncovered the use of internationally banned cluster munitions in Syria and landmines in Ukraine.
 These findings were published in several Human Rights Watch publications and the annual Cluster Munition and Landmine Monitor reports.

 Marta managed communications with external partners and worked within three global coalitions at the United Nations to advocate for policy change.
 She co-organized the 2017 Humanitarian Disarmament Forum in New York City, which drew 100+ attendees.

-She completed researcher training at Human Rights Watch, mentored six interns a year, and was named an Emerging Expert by the Forum on the Arms Trade in 2017.
+She completed researcher training at Human Rights Watch and was named an Emerging Expert by the Forum on the Arms Trade in 2017.

-Last year, Marta moved to San Francisco to serve as Silicon Valley Lead for the Campaign to Stop Killer Robots.
-Marta advised tech workers and companies on the ethics of using artificial intelligence in warfare and policing.
+Marta moved to San Francisco to serve as Silicon Valley Lead for the Campaign to Stop Killer Robots where she advised tech workers and companies on the ethics of using artificial intelligence in warfare and policing.
 She worked directly with engineers and roboticists to assess the potential human rights implications of developing tech for government, military and law enforcement use.

 In addition, Marta developed partnerships in the Bay Area and led outreach to civil society, local journalists, veterans, and academic and financial institutions on behalf of the Campaign’s global coalition of 150+ organizations.